-Geralt of Rivia, the cunning hunter known as the Witcher, has been waiting for the birth of a prophesied child.
-This child has the power to change the world for good—or for evil.
+Geralt of Rivia, the hunter known as the Witcher, has been waiting for the birth of a prophesied child.
+The one who has the power to change the world for good—or for evil.

-As the threat of war hangs over the land and the child is hunted for her extraordinary powers, it will become Geralt's responsibility to protect them all.
+As the threat of war hangs over the land and the child is pursued for her extraordinary powers, it will become Geralt’s responsibility to protect them all.
 And the Witcher never accepts defeat.

 Witcher story collections